luis10barbo/gosu-background-hider/README.md

-# OsuBackgroundRemover
+# gosu-background-hider
-Recursively search for backgrounds at osu! songs folder and remove them
+Recursively search for backgrounds at osu! songs folder and hide them

+if you want to unhide, set RemoveBackgrounds to 0 at settings.json